8 Countries Near Turkey and the reasons you must visit

 Georgia

-Georgia is situated at the crossroads between Asia Minor and Europe on the eastern shoreline of The Black Sea next door to Turkey’s eastern borderlands.
+Georgia is situated at the crossroads between Asia Minor and Europe on the eastern shoreline of the Black Sea next door to Turkey’s eastern borderlands.

 Georgia is known for its lush green hillsides dotted with vineyards producing delicious local wines.